cloudevents/spec/json-format.md

 }
 ```

-The above example encoded using [HTTP Binary Content Mode][http-binary]:
+The above example re-encoded using [HTTP Binary Content Mode][http-binary].
+Note that the Content Type is explicitly set to the `application/json` value
+that was implicit in JSON format.
+Note also that the content is quoted to
+indicate that it is a literal JSON string.
+If the quotes were missing, this
+would have been an invalid event because the content could not be decoded as
+`application/json`:

 ```
-CE-Specversion: 1.0
+ce-specversion: 1.0
-CE-Type: com.example.someevent
+ce-type: com.example.someevent
-CE-Source: /mycontext
+ce-source: /mycontext
-CE-Id: D234-1234-1234
+ce-id: D234-1234-1234
-CE-Time: 2018-04-05T17:31:00Z
+ce-time: 2018-04-05T17:31:00Z
-CE-Comexampleextension1: value
+ce-comexampleextension1: value
-CE-Comexampleothervalue: 5
+ce-comexampleothervalue: 5
-Content-Type: application/json
+content-type: application/json

 "I'm just a string"
 ```

-Note that the `Content-Type` header in that last example is REQUIRED in HTTP
-Binary format, even though it is implicit and omitted in JSON format.
-Note also
-that the content MUST be quoted to indicate that it is a literal JSON string.
-If
-the quotes were missing, this would have been an invalid event because the
-content could not be decoded as `application/json`.

 ## 4. JSON Batch Format